sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

 - Spring
 readingTime: 12
 ---
+In a microservices environment we can run multiple instances of a service for resilience and scalability.
+In a cloud environment these instances can go up and down arbitrarily.
+So we need some kind of service discovery mechanism to keep track of running instances.
+When a service A needs to call a service B, it asks for the address of any running instance of service B from the service discovery.
+The service discovery can also load balance the incoming requests.
+In this post I demonstrate how to setup a service discovery environment with [Netflix Eureka](https://github.com/Netflix/eureka).
+When ever a service instance spins up, it registers itself with Eureka and sends regular heartbeats to confirm its availability.

-A step by step guide to set up a service discovery, to which we will register a demo server and *discover* it from a demo client service.
+This is a step by step guide to set up a service discovery, to which we will register a demo server and *discover* it from a demo client service.

 ### Steps to configure a Eureka server
 a.
 Create a new Gradle project for the Eureka server.
 In https://start.spring.io/, select the starters for `Eureka Server`.